brianhouse/sound_art/workshops/contact_mics/contact_mics.md

 The contact mic is just a single signal, so you'll want to switch to "MONO" under "Menu → REC SETTING → TYPE" on your recorder (remember to switch it back if you're going to return to the built-in mics!).

-From there, all the same recording procedures apply.
+Other than that, all the same recording procedures apply as in the standard [recording_checklist](../workshops/recording_checklist.md).

 However, note that contact mics can produce a very "hot"—ie, loud—signal, which can easily clip and be harmful to your ears.
 Always **start with low gain** to avoid this.

 ![](media/mono.jpg)

-### Tack

-Contact mics work best when they are directly attached to something.
-Sticky tack works well for this.

 ## How it works